 Where's my septic tank?

-If the previous homeowner did not provide this important information, you have several options.
+If the previous homeowner did not provide this important information or you have misplaced your copy, you have several options:

 - Tax map number